Our Mission

 simon@methowhousingtrust.org

-Simon moved to the Methow Valley in 2019, and joined the Methow Housing Trust team as COO at the beginning of 2022.
-He grew up in Spokane, WA, studied Physics at Seattle University, and spent the next 14 years working in IT: designing systems & processes, and building multidisciplinary teams.
-He is passionate about housing, equity, and building sustainable systems.
-Simon is the Housing Solutions Network facilitator, a Winthrop Planning Commissioner, loves swinging a hammer, and running through the mountains with his wife and two dogs.
+Simon moved to the Methow Valley in 2019, and joined the Methow Housing Trust team at the beginning of 2022.
+He grew up in Spokane, WA, studied Physics at Seattle University, and spent the next 14 years in corporate operations at a large consulting firm.
+He is passionate about non-market housing, equity, and building sustainable systems.
+Simon is a Winthrop Planning Commissioner, the treasurer of the board of the Northwest Community Land Trust Coalition, serves on the board of Okanogan County Community Action Council, and , loves swinging a hammer, and running through the mountains with his wife and two dogs.
 Above all, Simon is grateful for the opportunity to live and work in service to such an incredible community.

 Joel Reid